hamstie/meanwell-bic2mqtt/README.md

-# meanwell-can-control
+# meanwell-bic2mqtt (under construction)
-Tool to control Power Supplys from Mean Well via CAN Bus
+Tool to control Power Supplys from Mean Well via MQTT

+was forked from stcan/meanwell-can-control
+Changes:
+ - (todo) possible to use cbic2200.py as a module
+ - (todo) add mqtt-interface client

+This fork wasn't tested yet !!!
-Tested with the 24V Version BIC-2200-24-CAN and NPB-abc0 Series Charger

-Please note:  this tool is not yet complete and also not fully tested.
+Tested with the 24V Version BIC-2200-24-CAN and NPB-abc0 Series Charger Please note:  this tool is not yet complete and also not fully tested.
 Do not use without monitoring the devices.
 There is no error handling yet !!!

 What is missing: